roumada/swiftscore/README.md

 ## Prerequisites

 - Java 17+
+- Docker (if running the application with the database via Docker Compose or running non-unit tests)
 - MongoDB (running locally if launching the application directly)
-- Docker (if running the application with the database via Docker Compose)

 The application uses MongoDB as its database.
 You either need to have it running locally while launching the application directly (available at `localhost:27017`) or use a included Docker Compose file which comes with application and database definition for convenient deployment.